 1. While color laser printers do have good color print quality as far as it goes.
 I’ve yet to see a laser printer capable of the photo quality of an inkjet printer.
 An exception are professional production color laser printers.

-A dye sublimation photo printer is necessary to print quality, durable, photos on demand.
+A dye sublimation inkjet printer is necessary to print high quality, durable photos on demand.
 If you only need photos for a newsletter a laser printer isn’t a bad choice.
 Color laser printers are mostly for charts, graphs, and vector art.

 2. Any printer, no matter what type, is bound to make some noise.
 Inkjet and laser printers have similar emissions while printing (between 60-70 decibels).

 In my experience inkjet printers don’t make any more noise as they get older as they do when they’re new.
 It’s been my experience laser printers tend to get louder over time than inkjet printers.

 Many of the service calls I get on laser printers are for noise.
 After tens of thousands of pages the gears and drive motors aren’t as quiet as they were when brand new.

 While laser printers are prone to develop squeaks or rumbling noises over time.
 Most squeaks don’t affect how a laser printer works.
 However, in my experience it sure is annoying to listen to all day.

 The same is true for rumbling noises.
 It’s usually a sign of a worn fuser or drive gears but rarely causes any issues.
 On the other hand, grinding noises are bad news for any printer.

 3. I know everyone says laser printers are more cost effective, and they are.
 However, it takes on average 5,000 pages before a break even point is reached and thousands more before significant savings are realized.

 It’s true laser printers cost less per page than inkjet printers.
 But inkjet printers are priced less than laser printers.
 An average inkjet printer costs between $150-$300 while a descent laser printer can cost $500 or more.